wdi-sf-september-2014/notes/js_control_flow/README.md

 ```

 ###Exercise #3:
 - Write a for loop that will iterate from 0 to 20.
-For each iteration, it will check if the current number is even or odd, and report that to the screen (e.g. "2 is even").
+- For each iteration, it will check if the current number is even or odd, and report that to the screen (e.g. "2 is even").
+- Do this using a `FOR` and a `WHILE` loop.

 ## Switch Case